-When you’re deciding on the perfect gray for your personal interior design, consider the ever popularGray Owl, which has a range of colour compatibility that is versatile and distinctive.
+When you’re deciding on the perfect gray for your personal interior design, consider the ever popularGray Owl, which has a range of color compatibility that is versatile and distinctive.
 Understanding that versatility will help you design a space in your house that at once soothes you and excites you to be home.
 Consider the following ideas as you begin your design journey and let Benjamin Moore make your gray days vibrant.

-Using Gray Owl on the walls allows you to use a darker colour scheme for your furniture and accessories.
+Using Gray Owl on the walls allows you to use a darker color scheme for your furniture and accessories.
 Black accents are always a sure bet when designing a space, but having bold black pieces will serve as a stark statement that invites conversation and keeps the contrast perfect.
 This is a “can’t miss” design!

 If you’re tired of the same, traditional (a.k.a. boring) white ceilings and want to bring a bold surprise overhead, consider using this Benjamin Moore paint to top off your design–literally.
-The rich colour of the Gray Owl offsets the lovely colour you choose for the walls and painted furniture (perhaps theSilver SpringandAppalachian Brown).
+The rich color of the Gray Owl offsets the lovely color you choose for the walls and painted furniture (perhaps theSilver SpringandAppalachian Brown).
 This design will warm the room and lend a cozy intimacy that will make you feel like you’re on top of the world.

 When it comes to serenity in your sleeping quarters, we’ll lay it down: the bedroom is meant to be a dreamy oasis; a calming and comfortable retreat; a relaxation station designed especially for you to unplug and power down.